 Remove and cover with foil.
 Let it rest for 15 to 20 minutes before carving.

 Two other ingredients that are often used in Middle Eastern cuisine are saffron and pistachios.
-I combined both ingredients to make a fragrant and fluffy pilaf garnished with pistachios.
+I combined both ingredients to make this fragrant and fluffy pilaf garnished with pistachios.
 The pilaf had a hint of sweetness from the golden raisins.

 - ¼ tsp saffron